 ‘Clay: That Continuous Material’ looks at the story of clay from the pioneering early days of the Leach Pottery, which made its own clays, to clays’ relationship with Cornwall.
 The old clay drops, by the side of the Pottery, have been brought back to life with clay from St Agnes and china clay, unprocessed and direct from the clay pit, to help give a feel for the material and how the Old Pottery used to work.

-- Jim Malone solo selling show.
-9 September to 29 October
+- Jim Malone: New Pots from the Kiln.
+9 September to 29 October 2017

 - Fire it Up